spakin/gosp/docs/markup/statements.md

 </ul>
 ```

 `return` (with no arguments) is allowed.
-No further Go markup will be executed, and no further HTML will be returned to the client.
+No further Go markup will be executed, after a `return`, and no further HTML will be returned to the client.